What Is Acanthamoeba Keratitis?

-How can I avoid a Acanthamoeba Keratitis infection?
+How Can I Avoid An Acanthamoeba Keratitis Infection?

-Through poor hygiene and unsafe practice of contact lens use, like swimming while wearing contacts, acanthamoeba can get transferred from any one of its many sources onto the surface of a contact lens.
-Once the lens in placed on the eye, it can not only survive, but thrive and multiply.
+Through poor hygiene and unsafe practices of contact lens use, like swimming while wearing contacts, acanthamoeba can get transferred from any one of its many sources onto the surface of a contact lens.
+Once the lens is placed on the eye, the acanthamoeba not only survive, but thrive and multiply.
 As they grow in numbers, and the infection takes hold, symptoms will begin to show.
-Various studies have shown that this infection can arise from using tap water to soak lenses in, rather than using a proprietary lens soaking solution.
+Various studies have shown that this infection can arise from using tap water to soak lenses in, rather than using an approved contact lens soaking solution.

 What Are The Symptoms Of Acanthamoeba Keratitis?